DSkyForce/bashMagic/README.md

 # bashMagic
-Every script showing up here qulifies:
+Every script showing up here meets the following:
-- I wrote them from scratch (probably spent quite a time on it)
+- I wrote them from scratch (some bricks may be from web but probably I spent quite a time to complete the whole thing)
-- I had not find any alternatives by the time I wrote it
+- I could not find any alternatives at the time I wrote it
 - Useful and elegant (Hope so)

 Feel free to share and improve!